 - Work history should demonstrate safety, efficiency, flexibility, and willingness to learn

-Below you will find job descriptions of three specific job titles found in warehouses in Western North Carolina.
+Below you will find job descriptions of three specific warehouse position titles offered in Western North Carolina.

 A Material Handler moves pallets of materials to production lines and finished products to warehouse racks with hand trucks or motorized equipment, such as counterbalance forklifts, sit down forklifts, stand up forklifts, cherry-pickers, and clamp and reach forklifts.
 Must also know how to use industrial lift trucks, pallet jacks, and other material handling tools and equipment.
 Here are a few essential requirements and job duties found in many Material Handler job descriptions: